Africa's 'ivory tower' of learning to be restored after inferno | DW | 23.09.2020

 "We have the blueprints.
 We also had a lot of photographic information, and the intention is to restore it to its former state," Nawangwe said.

-The main building of Makerere University in Uganda's capital Kampala was built in British architecture
+The main building of Makerere University in Uganda's capital, Kampala, was built in a 20th-century British architectural style

 The university was built in the British architectural style of the 20th century.
 A large Gents of Leicester clock was placed on the tower over its entrance.

 Authorities are investigating the cause of the inferno.
-Police detained two of the university security guards on suspicion of neglecting their duties.
+Police detained two of the university security guards, saying they were suspected of neglecting their duties.

 Makerere, which started as a technical school in 1922, is regarded as a leading university on the continent.
-It takes in over 35,000 undergraduates every year.
+It enrolls more than 35,000 undergraduates every year.

-"The emotional attachment, the emotional significance for all of us who went through this university — it is not going to be the same."
+"The emotional attachment, the emotional significance for all of us who went through this university — it is not going to be the same," he said.

 Read more: Uganda's Makerere University at center of row over academic freedom

 Many students and former students share that view.
-"In my youth, you could very well see that spire and every day my parents would say 'You know you should aim to be going there," said Kampala lawyer Oscar Kihiika.
-The university and its "ivory tower" have been a part of life in the city and Uganda.
+"In my youth, you could very well see that spire and every day my parents would say: 'You know you should aim to be going there,'" the Kampala lawyer Oscar Kihiika said.
+The university and its ivory tower have been a part of life in the city and Uganda.

 "When you see that building burning down, it is as if a part of you is gone.
 Yes, it will be rebuilt, it has to be rebuilt, but it is a reflection of a lack of seriousness on our part," Kihiika said.